olalonde/proof-of-assets/README.md

-WORK IN PROGRESS.
-See [olalonde/blind-liability-proof](https://github.com/olalonde/blind-liability-proof)

 # bitcoin-asset-proof

-Scheme and companiontool to prove how many bitcoins someone controls.
+Scheme and companion tool to prove how many bitcoins an entity controls.

+Intended for use as part of [olalonde/blind-solvency-proof](https://github.com/olalonde/blind-solvency-proof).

 ## Install